-Grief counselling is a short term process that helps people who have experienced a major loss in their lives.
+Grief counselling is a therapeutic process that helps people who have experienced a major loss in their lives.

 The loss of a loved one, whether it is through natural or accidental death, the end of a relationship or divorce, the demise of a pet, or the loss of something important or dear to us, leads to the very human emotion of grief.

-Grief is a multi-faceted emotion, and it could include various shades of the following:
+Grief is a complex human emotion, and it could include various shades of the following:

 Disbelief, horror and numbness